-The non-Indian sport fisheries are allocated 69.3 percent of the non-Indian share, which is approximately 45.0 percent of the Area 2A TAC.
+The non-Indian sport fisheries (including incidental sablefish) are allocated approximately 69.3 percent of the non-Indian share, which is approximately 45.0 percent of the Area 2A TAC.
 The allocation is further divided as subquotas among seven geographic subareas.